 Tips for Seeing Star Wars: A Galactic Spectacular

 Mind the closures and changes in traffic flow.
 Unlike its predecessor, the new fireworks show does not require any attractions to close.
 The park has an all-new fireworks launch area that removes the fallout zone that previously had to close for fireworks displays.
 However, the new show does affect some areas, including the former Great Movie Ride/forthcoming Mickey & Minnie's Runaway Railway courtyard.
-This traffic flow on Commissary Lane may also be slightly altered prior to and during the show, with cast members directing guests away from the exit and courtyard of the (former) Great Movie Ride.
+This traffic flow on Commissary Lane may also be slightly altered prior to and during the show.
+Cast members usually direct guests away from the exit and courtyard of the (former) Great Movie Ride.
 Because of the projections, the Hollywood Boulevard and Center Stage areas become congested very quickly.
 To get a viewing spot in these areas, plan to arrive early!

 Look out for tape lines and roped off areas.
 Although attractions no longer close, there are still a few roped off areas and taped walkways to allow guests to safely navigate through the park and viewing areas during the Hollywood Studios fireworks.
 Take note of taped lines that designate walkways from viewing areas.
 Guests are not permitted to watch the show from the walkways.

 Try a Dessert Package for reserved viewing.
 This show has proven to be extremely popular, making it somewhat difficult to secure a great view without waiting for quite some time.
 To avoid the hassle of claiming a spot early, try the Dessert Party Package.
-Disney’s Hollywood Studios offers a fireworks dessert package, where guests can enjoy different Star Wars-inspired sweets indoors at the Disney Junior Live building before heading over to their reserved viewing area near Center Stage.
+As part of this package, guests can enjoy different Star Wars-inspired sweets indoors at the Disney Junior Live building.
+Following the treats, party goers head over to their reserved viewing area near Center Stage.
 For details and reservations, call 407-WDW-DINE or visit your resort concierge or guest relations.

-We hope these tips for the Star Wars fireworks at Disney's Hollywood Studios help you make the most of your visit, and as always, may the Force be with you!
+We hope these tips for the Star Wars fireworks at Disney's Hollywood Studios help you make the most of your visit.
+As always, may the Force be with you!
 Hop over to our Plan Your Days in Orlando page for more tips, part of our Orlando Planning Timeline!